 A graduate of Harvard College, Gary received his M.Div. from Harvard Divinity School, where he was also a Merrill Fellow.
 He has served congregations from New England to Kentucky and from the Northwest to North Carolina.
+He currently serves as a volunteer firefighter and emergency medical responder with Hondo Fire & Rescue in Santa Fe County.

 “Para mi, la spiritualidad significa una connection con un Realidad mas grande que yo.
 Puedo encontrarla en el arte y la poesia, en la naturaleza, en la amistad y tambien a menudo en mi iglesia.
 Como el ministro con la congregation Unitarian Universalist de Taos, espero de ayudar construir esta communidad donde la gente puede sentir un poco de la belleza, la maravilla y el misterio de la vida, sin condenacion o dogma.
 Quisiera andar con otras quienes estan intentando a traer un poco de la luz al dentro de un mundo llenado con tantos rincones oscuros de miedo y odio.
 Para mi, es un honor para servir esta reunion de individuos pensativos donde ideas diferentes son respectados – y donde no se necesita creer para pertenecer.”